Developer Tools: CLI, SDK, MCP Overview

 -d '{"appCode": "your-app-code", "datasetCode": "your-dataset-code", "paramMap": {"pageSize": 10}}'

-OpenAPI uses signature authentication (X-Header method), supports AccessKey and pre-generated Token modes.
-Any language that can send HTTP requests can use it.
+OpenAPI uses signature-based authentication (X-Header method), supporting both AccessKey and pre-generated Token modes.
+Any language that can make HTTP requests will work.
 For detailed authentication instructions, refer to the OpenAPI Authentication Guide.

 CLI: Project Lifecycle Management

-lovrabet api pull # Pull dataset config, generate SDK code
+rabetbase api pull # Pull dataset configuration, generate SDK code

 TypeScript SDK: Frontend Data Access